Hestrateja/.NET-learning/readme.md

 * Larger deployments.
 The .NET runtime and all its dependencies need to be included in your application taking more hard drive space.
 * The.NET version on which the app is running can only be updated by releasing a new version of it.

 **In addition to the 2 application publishing ways, you can choose to publish them as a [*"single-file"*](https://learn.microsoft.com/en-us/dotnet/core/deploying/single-file/).
 Using this option alongside others like [*"assembly trimming"*](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) and [*"ahead of time deployment"*](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) will reduce considerably the size of the application.
-However it may have some problems like API incompatibilities as shown on the single-file page of .NET documentation.**
+However, it may have some problems like API incompatibilities as shown on the single-file page of .NET documentation.**

+## About MSBuild
+All the .NET projects use MSBuild as an engine to build its applications.
+The files ending with a "*.~proj*" are instructions for this engine.
+When creating a new project a "*.csproj*" file will automatically be created.

+When opening these files you will notice that that the file is XML-formatted, meaning it is based in tags.

+Amongst the more redundant tags we find the following:

+* Target tag: Used to contain tasks, these tasks are similar to functions.
+* Task tag: There are a set of predetermined tasks in MSBuild which you can find [here](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-task-reference?view=vs-2022).
+An example would be the "*Message*" task that is a classic Log.
+* PropertyGroup tag: This tag is a parent to child properties.
+Then the child properties can be referenced in other parts of MSBuild.

+[//]: # (Code generators, IDK what they are useful for)